IK&P Video of the Week: Seawave vs Sea Waves

 Because a DS floor is flat, one imagines it will hinder effective tracking, despite having a skeg at the back.
 The flat hull will plane over the water and wander off to the sides like a packraft – the so-called ‘[windscreen] wiper-effect’.

-So, similar to Sea Eagle‘s patented NeedleKnife Keel™ (left), Gumo added a more discrete ‘keel hump‘ under the bow (left) to compensate for the lack of old-style parallel I-beam floor tubes which added a directional element.
+So, similar to Sea Eagle‘s patented NeedleKnife Keel™ (left), Gumo added a more discrete ‘keel hump‘ under the bow (above) to compensate for the lack of old-style parallel I-beam floor tubes which added a directional element.
 You can see from the overhead image above that this keel hump is mirrored on the floor inside the boat, either by design or need.
 This protuberance makes a high-wear point on the IK in the shallows so it’s just as well the floor is double thickness Nitrilon, as mentioned above.
 It’s the same on any boat.
 On my Seawave I pre-emptively added a protective strake – a strip of hypalon – to the central tubed rib, though to be honest it never got much wear as I try and be careful.
 Mine was hardly worn in five years of mostly sea paddling.

 Rushs can be fitted with optional decks (green on the R1, above, red on the R2, below), using the same velcro system as the Seawave, with those horribly bulky alloy spars (right) supporting the decking (surely a flexible rod like tentpole material wouldn’t be hard to make).
 I read on other reviews that they’ve greatly improved the coaming (hatch rim) so that spray skirts attach more securely.